We're committed to total elimination of insurgents — CAS - Vanguard News

 Abubakar, whose speech was read by the Commander of 153 Base Services Group, Yola, Air Commodore Anthony Ndace, said the procurement of Super Tucano aircraft and other facilities for NAF, would be a game-changer for its operations.

-Nigeria to get ordered 12 Super Tucano in 2024(Opens in a new browser tab)

-“We are committed to ensuring the total elimination of insurgency in our country; the internally displaced persons need to return to their homes and engage in meaningful activities,” he said.
+“We are committed to the total elimination of insurgency in our country; the internally displaced persons need to return to their homes.” and engage in meaningful activities,” he said.

 The CAS, who lauded the efforts of the troops in the fight against insurgency, said the decision to celebrate the Eid el Fitr with them, was part of his tradition since he assumed office.